wadmiraal/wadmiraal.net/jekyll-src/_drafts/cache-the-hell-out-of-drupal.markdown

 }
 </code></pre>

 This takes the schema definition for the core cache bin, and simply reuses it.
 Simple.
-Notice the convention for cache tables is to use your module name *as a suffix*, and not a prefix as usual.
+Notice the convention for cache tables is to use your module name *as a suffix*, and not as a prefix as usual.
 This is to quickly identify cache bins in the database (which you might want to exclude from your database backups).

 You would then be able to store data in your own cache bin like so: